sst/sst/www/docs/learn/start-the-frontend.md

 import ChangeText from "@site/src/components/ChangeText";

-We are now ready to start up our frontend locally.
+We are now ready to move on to the frontend.

+Last chapter we talked about how our app is deployed to AWS.
+When working locally, SST deploys a placeholder website instead of your real frontend.
+We do this because we want to be able to work on our frontend locally, while still connecting to our API in AWS.

+So let's go ahead and start our frontend locally.

 <ChangeText>